 Once a default judgment is entered, the plaintiff can enforce it by garnishing your wages, placing a lien on your property, or attaching your bank accounts.
 The judgment will remain on your record and affect your credit for years.

-Look for a lawyer experienced in the type of lawsuit: contract disputes, personal injury, business disputes, property disputes, etc. Call Ballow & Lynde at 215-949-0888.
+Look for a lawyer experienced in the type of lawsuit: contract disputes, personal injury, business disputes, property disputes, etc. Call Ballow & Lynde PLLC at 215-949-0888.
 We handle litigation in Bucks County and southeastern Pennsylvania.

 In your first call, have the complaint in front of you.
 Tell the attorney: Who is suing you, what are they claiming, and what are they asking the court to order?
 The attorney will assess the claim, estimate the legal costs, and outline your options.